Wrexham

-Wrexham (/ˈrɛksəm/ REK-səm; Wrecsam [ˈwrɛksam]) is a city and the administrative centre of Wrexham County Borough in Wales.
-It is located between the Welsh mountains and the lower Dee Valley, near the border with Cheshire in England.
-Historically in the county of Denbighshire, and later the county of Clwyd in 1974, it has been the principal settlement of Wrexham County Borough since 1996.
+Wrexham (/ˈrɛksəm/ REK-səm; Wrecsam [ˈwrɛksam]) is a city in the north-east of Wales.
+It lies between the Welsh mountains and the lower Dee Valley, near the border with Cheshire in England.
+Historically in the county of Denbighshire, it became part of the new county of Clwyd in 1974.
+It has been the principal settlement and administrative centre of Wrexham County Borough since 1996.
+At the 2021 census, the built up area had a population of 44,785, and the wider county borough, which also includes surrounding villages and rural areas, had a population of 135,117.
+Wrexham was awarded city status in 2022.

-Wrexham has historically been one of the primary settlements of Wales.
-At the 2011 Census, it had an urban population of 61,603 as part of the wider Wrexham built-up area which made it Wales's fourth largest urban conurbation and the largest in north Wales.
-The city comprises the local government communities of Acton, Caia Park, Offa and Rhosddu.
-Wrexham's built-up area extends further into villages like Bradley, Brymbo, Brynteg, Gwersyllt, New Broughton, Pentre Broughton and Rhostyllen.

-Wrexham was likely founded prior to the 11th century and developed in the Middle Ages as a regional centre for trade and administration.
-The city became the most populous settlement in Wales in the 17th century and was at the forefront of the Industrial Revolution from the 18th century.
-Prior to de-industrialisation in the 20th century, the city and surrounding area were a hub of coal and lead mining; the production of iron, steel and leather; and brewing.
+Wrexham was likely founded before the 11th century and developed in the Middle Ages as a regional centre for trade and administration.
+Wrexham has historically been one of the primary settlements of Wales, and was the largest settlement in Wales for a time in the 17th century.
+In the Industrial Revolution from the 18th century onwards, Wrexham and surrounding area was a major centre of coal and lead mining.
+Other significant industries included the production of iron, steel and leather, and brewing.